-The University of Tennessee Health Science College of Dentistry – Bioscience research study was intended to evaluate how well using the C-Shape system would benefit or hinder progress when compared to traditional instruments and the manufacturer’s instructions.
+The University of Tennessee College of Dentistry – Bioscience research study was intended to evaluate how well using the C-Shape system would benefit the final result when compared to traditional instruments and the manufacturer’s instructions.

-After the sealant material was applied with either a traditional method and tools or using the C-Shape system, they were put in a thermocycler for 500 rounds.
-After this, the teeth were sectioned and examined under a scanning electron microscope.
-Beneath the SEM, the marginal adaptation and sealant penetration ability was then evaluated.
+After the filling materials were placed in extracted teeth using the traditional instrument and also using the C-Shape system, teeth were put in a thermocycler for 500 rounds and 5000 rounds in two separate evaluations.
+After this, the teeth were sectioned.
+Beneath the SEM, the adaptation and seal were then evaluated.

-The study showed consistent results with smooth marginal adaption, no ledges, and sealant material penetrated the entire fissure.
+The study showed smooth marginal adaption.
+The seal achieved with the C-Shape was super and material penetrated the entire preparation.

-C-Shape instruments provide exceptional marginal adaptation and sealant penetration.
-It had superior durability in much less time.
+C-Shape instruments provide exceptional marginal adaptation and solid filling body.
+It had superior durability and the procedure time was muss less.

 As the study shows, the C-Shape instrument can be very beneficial and has many advantages.
-It’s something worth considering, especially considering that the investment is fairly minor considered with the advantages it will give.
+It’s something worth considering, especially considering that the investment is minor and the advantages are many.

 There are more uses than simply building a restoration; it can also be used to place sealants!
 Check it out now.
 You won’t regret it.